ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   sent without incurring network-layer fragmentation and/or transport layer segmentation at the sender.
 This property is read-only.

-* Maximum non-partial Message size on send: This numeric property represents the maximum Message size that can be sent as a non-partial Message.
+* Maximum Message size on send: This numeric property represents the maximum Message size that can be sent.
 This property is read-only.

-* Maximum non-partial Message size on receive: This numeric property represents the maximum Message size that can be received as a non-partial Message.
+* Maximum Message size on receive: This numeric property represents the maximum Message size that can be received.
   This property is read-only.

 In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the